krasimir/iloveweb/README.md

 Here're some tips:

-* If you want to see a single question in a file add `only: true` to it.
+* If you want to see a single question in a file add `only: true` to it and load that specific file.
+For example http://localhost:8080/?q=html.js